vitiral/artifact/artifact-data/design/purpose.md

 There are the following subparts, which are also linked in the graph above:
 - [[SPC-data-src]]: "deserialize" the source code and extract the links to artifacts
-- [[SPC-data-load]]: deserialize the artifact files into "raw" data.
+- [[SPC-data-raw]]: deserialize the artifact files into "raw" data.
 - [[SPC-data-name]]: deserialize the artifact names into objects.
 - [[SPC-data-family]]: Determine the family of the artifats.
 - [[SPC-data-completeness]]: Calculate implemented% and tested%.